teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-upgrade-downgrade-kubectl-helm.md

 	$ brew switch kubernetes-helm 2.9.1
 	```

-- On Linux (Ubuntu): To downgrade into the varion 2.10.0 for example:
+- On Linux (Ubuntu): For example, to downgrade into the version 2.10.0:

 ```
 $ curl https://raw.githubusercontent.com/helm/helm/master/scripts/get | bash -s -- -v v2.10.0
 ```

-- On Windows: To downgrade into the varion 2.10.0 for example:
+- On Windows: For example, to downgrade into the version 2.10.0:

 ```
 $ choco install kubernetes-helm --version 2.10.0 -y --allow-downgrade